Program Director

 Mentoring

-The First year fellows are assigned a designated faculty advisor at the start of their first year.
+First year fellows are assigned a designated faculty advisor at the start of their first year.
 This advisor will meet with them at least quarterly during the first year and bi-annually after that.
-The designated faculty advisor will help the fellow pick elective rotations, evaluate the fellow’s progress during the first year, assist the fellow with developing an educational plan for the second and third year of fellowship and facilitate the matching of the fellow with a research mentor based on the fellow’s interests and goals.
-The fellow will pick a mentor at the end of their first year.
-This mentor can be a research/scientific mentor or a clinical mentor.
-The clinical mentor will assist the fellow with developing a plan for the optimization of their clinical skills.
-The research mentor will assist the fellow with the development of a research project, provide oversight of the project and monitor the progress of the fellow throughout the research project.
+The designated faculty advisor will help the fellow pick elective rotations, evaluate the fellow’s progress during the first year, assist the fellow with developing an educational plan for the second and third year of fellowship and facilitate the matching of the fellow with a clinical or research mentor based on the fellow’s interests and goals.

 Contact